picsag/sms_alarm/README.md

 # Arduino SMS Alarm
-SMS based motion alarm.
+SMS Arduino based motion alarm.
 It uses a PIR (Passive Infra Red) sensor to detect motion and when motion is detected, an SMS is sent to a predefined phone number.

 The project uses SIM800L module for operating GSM / GPRS quad band 850/900/1800/1900 Mhz.